These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • a prince in disguise —

-• So I lay my head on the pillow.
-I shut my eyes
+• So I lay my head down.
+I close my eyes

 • whilst I sleep.